randyzhong/OS-X-HP-EliteDesk-800-G3-DM-Clover/README.md

 - XHCI-unsupported.kext (0.9.2)

 ## Known Issues:
-- Audio codec CX20632 is not supported yet, using VoodooHDA instead.
+- Audio codec CX20632 is not supported yet, using VoodooHDA instead
+- Sleep is not working (Reboot or blackscreen when trying to wake it)